suyashshukla30/SocialX/README.md

 ***
 <br>

-## Error of facebook integration, Please take it into consideration as fault was from not my side.
+## Error of facebook integration, if you can fix it you are welcomed to contribute

 **My facebook developer account is not getting valdation, I tried 2-3 times but not reciving verify link on e-mail account and because of that my developer account is not getting validated , so that feature cannot be implemented**